 The course fee is completely waived for PhD students.
 However, the Institute will not provide expenses towards mess charges.
-Students will be eligible for a stipend of INR 37,000 per month in the first year and second year.
-On completion of comprehensive exams stipend will be Rs.40000/- per month.
-On completion of proposal defense or 12 months after clearing comprehensive exams (whichever is later), stipend will be increased to Rs.44000/- per month.
-Stipend will be paid up to a maximum of five years.
+Students will be eligible for a stipend of INR 50,000 per month in the first year and second year.
+On completion of comprehensive exams stipend will be Rs.55000/- per month.
+Stipend will be paid up to a maximum of five years i.e. 60 months.
 Until the time a student has pending academic requirements, his/ her yearly increment to stipend will be held back and the same will be released as arrears on successful completion of all the pending academic requirements.
 Students repeating the first and/or second years are not provided stipend and contingency allowance during the repeat years.